nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

 | **Price ($$P$$)** | Global | $$\text{Lognormal}(\ln(950), 0.15)$$ | Reflects CPO price volatility for 2025. |

 Figure 2 below visualize the priors for our model parameters.
 The tight distribution for Industrial Estates reflects a highly standardized, high-input machine designed for maximum output.
-Conversely, the wide spread of the Independent Smallholder prior captures the reality of a frontier economy—where factors like seed quality, infrastructure access, and local management create a massive range of performance.
+Conversely, the wide spread of the Independent Smallholder prior captures the reality of a frontier economy, where factors like seed quality, infrastructure access, and local management create a massive range of performance.
 By defining these ranges, we trying to reduce bias by acknowledging the sturctural diversity of how different plam oil plantation is utilized.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">